In-Hospital Breastfeeding Initiation Data

-In-Hospital breastfeeding data for 2010 and 2011 should not be compared to data published in prior years (2004-2007, 2008 or 2009) due to revisions to the NBS data collection tool (NBS Form) as well as changes in our data analysis methodology during this time period.
+In-Hospital breastfeeding data for 2010 through 2012 should not be compared to data published in prior years (2004-2007, 2008 or 2009) due to revisions to the NBS data collection tool (NBS Form) as well as changes in our data analysis methodology during this time period.

 These tables provide breastfeeding initiation rates for local hospitals, counties and the State.
 Information is also presented by race/ethnicity.

 These tables provide county level in-hospital breastfeeding initiation rates by maternal county of residence.
 Information is also presented by race/ethnicity.